Kolten-Pilar/Grocery-app/README.md

 ## Unsolved Problems:
 - On the register and login page, the icons are above the words 'login' and 'register' instead of next to them.
 I tried using flexbox / justify-center / items-center to fix this but it didn't work.
 I suspect that it is either the way I'm nesting the divs or the way I'm using tailwind classes.
-- I tried to add a video to the readme but cannot figure out how to do so **fixed with gif**
+- I tried to add a video to the readme but cannot figure out how to do so ---**fixed with gif**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------